benevolenttech/btek.cc/_drafts/how-to-promote-your-website.md

 ![](/uploads/versions/customer-loyalty-bulb---x----1600-1066x---.jpg)

-Focus on your current audience:
+**Focus on your current audience:**

-Your current audience involves your e-mail subscribers, social media followers, listers for your podcast as well as your regular website visitors.
+Your current audience involves your e-mail subscribers, social media followers, listeners for your podcast as well as your regular website visitors.
 These people can find their way to your website via direct links, your blog page, social media pages and more.
 One of the best ways to continue seeing success from your content is to nurture the relationship that you have with your current audience before reaching out to new potential visitors to your site.
 If you are getting engagement on a particular channel for your webpage, continue delivering value in this particular area and give people new content that they will want to access.
 The basics of nurturing your current audience by leveraging the channels they are most interested in include:

-Keeping website visitors on page:
+**Keeping website visitors on page:**

 Once you establish one visitor for your page the goal is to keep them reading your page and keep them regularly going back to your page.
 Capturing a visitor for your page is simply not enough to make them interested in your website.
 Creating a simple navigation that keeps them on page and interested in more content is a fantastic way to proceed.
 Writing an article about an upcoming event and then placing a registration page in the sidebar, tips or secrets for success at that event or other similar posts can keep people continuously looking at your page.
 By using a variety of analytics tools as possible to see the path that these regular users are taking through your website and continue creating small loops that will keep them regularly accessing your page for the same amount of time.